Ceici92/CeciliasPortofolio/content/portfolio/Genopole.md

 &nbsp;

-The Genopole in Evry is a bioparc dedicated to biotechnologies.
-Research laboratories, companies and a hospital are spread in its 5 campuses.
+Evry's Genopole is a bioparc dedicated to biotechnologies, divided in 5 campuses, where research laboratories, companies and a hospital are spread.
 To enable researchers or entrepreneurs to visualise the bioparc at distance, the employees of the Genopole wanted to enable a **visit of the campuses in Virtual Reality**.
 Alongside two colleagues, we decided to take part in this project during our 2nd year at the engineering school Telecom SudParis.